Bonners Ferry High School

 Bonners Ferry High School is a four-year public secondary school in Bonners Ferry, Idaho.
 The only traditional high school in the Boundary County School District #101, it serves all of Boundary County, the northernmost in the state.
 The approximately 500 students come from an area larger than the state of Rhode Island.
 The school colors are navy blue and white and the mascot is a badger.

-Athletics

-Bonners Ferry competes in athletics in IHSAA Class 4A and is a member of the Intermountain League with Timberlake in Spirit Lake and Coeur d'Alene Charter Academy in Coeur d'Alene.
-The school has an American football team, which won a trophy in 1975 The school also operates volleyball, cross country running, track and field, soccer, baseball and basketball teams, as well as the schools most successful athletic program, wrestling.